lbnl-science-it/scienceit-docs/docs/hpc/software/ml/ray.md

 !!! note "Ray Cluster Open OnDemand App"

     We have a Ray Cluster OOD application that you can use to lauch a Ray cluster (one or more nodes) through [Open OnDemand](https://lrc-ondemand.lbl.gov) .
-It is currently available under `Interactive Apps > Experimental Apps > Ray Cluster`.
+It is available under `Interactive Apps > Servers > Ray Cluster`.
 This OOD application requests nodes exclusively which means that the nodes allocated to this application are not shared with other jobs/users.

     Once the application is launched, you can open a Jupyter Lab session to run your Ray python scripts either through the notebook interface or through the terminal on the jupyter lab session.